-For the three-month For the nine-month
+For the three-m For the three-month periods

-periods ended periods ended

-September 30, September 30,

-2022 2021 2022 2021
+ended Ma arch 31,

+2024 2023

-Operating expenses \$2,023 \$2,037 \$6,068 \$6,109
+Operating expenses - R&D Expense \$2,001 \$2,001

 - A. Intangible asset proprietary technology: The technology contribution of NT\$26,500 thousand was made in consideration of shares as a form of capital injection in connection with the provided knowledge and expertise in Ultrasound CAD and cancer related diagnosis in 2009.
 In 2012, Tsung-Shann Jiang, one of the shareholders voluntarily surrendered his technology shares in the amount of NT\$6,250 thousand; therefore, the technology contribution amounted to NT\$20,250 thousand.
-In 2013, the technology contributed to the share price in the amount of NT\$54,450 thousand, totaling NT\$74,700 thousand. - B. Intangible asset royalties: The Company paid royalties in the amount of NT\$500 thousand to obtain the proprietary technology licensing of "AmCAD-US for Liver fibrosis." - C. Intangible asset royalties: The Company paid royalties in the amount of NT\$4,500 thousand to obtain the proprietary technology licensing of "AmCAD-US platform. - D. The proprietary technology and royalties the Company acquired as listed above from (A) to (C) are amortized based on the licensing period or accounting practice over the amortization periods of 15, 10, and 15 years, respectively. - E. Computer software is amortized over 3~5 years by straight-line method. - F. Goodwill and proprietary technology acquired through business combinations are NT\$31,175 thousand and NT\$36,762 thousand, respectively.
-Proprietary technology are predicted to be amortized over the amortization period of 15 years.

-(9) Post-employment benefits
+In 2013, the technology contributed to the share price in the amount of NT\$54,450 thousand, totaling NT\$74,700 thousand, amortized over 15 years. - B. Intangible assets The Company paid royalties in the amount of NT\$4,500 thousand to obtain the professional technology authorization of "ultrasonic functional imaging system for various tissue fibrosis" are predicted to be amortized over the amortization period of 15 years. - C. Goodwill and proprietary technology acquired through business combinations are NT\$31,175 thousand and NT\$36,762 thousand, respectively.
+Proprietary technology are predicted to be amortized over the amortization period of 15 years. - D. Computer software is amortized over 3~5 years by straight-line method. - (9) Post-employment benefits